Blog post

 Not every rookie succeeds.
 The pressure of F1 is unlike anything in junior categories.
 Drivers who struggle often cite the complexity of the car, the media attention, and the political environment as factors that make adaptation difficult.

 The path from junior categories to F1 has also changed.
 In the past, drivers could move directly from karting to F1.
 Now, the Super Licence system requires drivers to accumulate points in recognized feeder series, which means they are more prepared but also older when they arrive.
+The system was introduced partly in response to Max Verstappen's debut at 17 — the FIA wanted to ensure future rookies had a baseline of experience.
+Critics argue the system favors well-funded drivers who can afford multiple seasons in expensive feeder series, while genuinely talented drivers from less wealthy backgrounds may be filtered out before they reach F1.

 The future of rookie drivers

-In the 2026 era, with more complex cars and more data to process, the challenge for rookies is greater than ever.
+In the current era, with more complex cars and more data to process, the challenge for rookies is greater than ever.
 But the tools available to them — simulators, data analysis, and driver development programs — are also better than ever.

 The next generation of F1 rookies will have more support than any before them.
 But the fundamental challenge remains the same: can you drive fast enough, consistently enough, to earn your place on the grid?